 Employers should also consider their obligations under any award, enterprise agreement, employment contract or workplace policy, which could include extra rules about sick and carer’s leave.

-Sick leave due to coronavirus
+Sick leave due to COVID-19

 If an employer has directed an employee not to attend work in these circumstances, the employee isn't entitled to be paid unless they take paid sick leave or some other type of paid leave.

 Full-time and part-time employees can take paid sick leave if they can’t work because they have COVID-19.
 If they have no paid sick leave left, they should arrange with their employer to take some other type of paid or unpaid leave.

 An employer can’t require an employee to use their accumulated sick or carer’s leave.
 Learn more about the rules that apply at Paid sick and carer’s leave.

 Find out about sick leave entitlements during quarantine or self-isolation at Quarantine and self-isolation: pay and leave.